Milton K. Cummings: Space business

 The NASA Marshall Space Flight Center (MSFC) was formed on 1 July 1960, with a staff of about 4,000 former employees of ABMA and Wernher von Braun as Director.
 Cummings quickly secured a role for BECO in the development of the Saturn family of booster rockets.
 In May 1961, President John F. Kennedy proposed the national goal of "landing a man on the Moon and returning him safely to the Earth by the end of the 1960s,” and the Apollo program was underway.

 During the first half of the 1960s, there was tremendous growth in the number of contractor firms and their activities at MSFC.
 In 1965, NASA directed MSFC to simplify the administration and obtain a single prime-support contractor for each of its laboratories.
 Cummings obtained permission from von Braun for BECO to propose on support to two of these major efforts.
 The company won the most sought-after efforts, those for the Propulsion & Vehicle Engineering Laboratory and for the Research Projects Laboratory.
 BECO was also a major subcontractor for two other laboratories.

-From the beginning of the Apollo Program in early 1961 through the first manned landing on the Moon by Apollo 11 on 20 July 1969, BECO (becoming Teledyne Brown Engineering in 1967) played a major, highly diverse role, providing approximately 20,000,000 man-hours of engineering, scientific, manufacturing, and administrative support.
+From the beginning of the Apollo Program in early 1961 through the first human landing on the Moon by Apollo 11 on 20 July 1969, BECO (becoming Teledyne Brown Engineering in 1967) played a major, highly diverse role, providing approximately 20,000,000 man-hours of engineering, scientific, manufacturing, and administrative support.
 In 1969, Cummings received the NASA Public Service Award for his leadership.
 The citation reads as follows: "For his outstanding contributions as a key leader of the government-industry team that made possible the exceptional success of the Apollo Program."